tu-team/2/doc/emotions/computational emotions via virtual neuromodulators/artificial_emotions_via_virtual_neuromodulators.md

 ##Emotional feedback loops

-Robert Plutchik created the three dimensional model of emotions [natureofemotions] called "Wheel of emotions", that we used as subjective conscious model of emotions.
-He used eight basic emotions grouped in pairs:
+Robert Plutchik created the three dimensional model of emotions [natureofemotions] called "Wheel of emotions", that we used to describe subjective conscious emotions.
+There are eight basic emotions grouped in pairs:

 1. Joy - sorrow
 1. Anger - fear
 1. Acceptance - disgust
 1. Surprise - expectancy

-We suppose that innate non-conscious affects and their appraisals could use different much quicker and simpler mechanisms than the mechanisms trained during lifetime, conscious emotions, appraisals and coping.
-This way we use two models: affect theory for innate quick emotional reactions and "wheel of emotions" for conscious low level and high level emotions.
+We suppose that innate non-conscious affects and their appraisals could use different much quicker and simpler mechanisms than the mechanisms trained during lifetime: conscious emotions, appraisals and coping.
+Thus we use two models: affect theory for innate quick emotional reactions and "Wheel of emotions" for conscious low level and high level emotions.
 According to Plutchik theory basic emotions could be mixed like colors into high level emotions listed below:

 1. Love = joy + acceptance
 1. Submission = acceptance + fear